Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Introduction

-In this paper, we propose new \emph{interactive certificates} for computations performed on univariate polynomial matrices; we refer to \citep{dk14, kns11, klyz11} for definitions related to such certificates.
-Generically, we consider protocols where a Prover performs computations and provides additional data structures or exchanges to a Verifier, who will use these to check the validity of a result, at a cheaper cost than by recomputing it.
+In this paper, we propose new \emph{verification protocols} for computations performed on univariate polynomial matrices; we refer to \citep{Dum18, dk14, kns11, klyz11} for definitions related to such protocols.
+Generically, we consider protocols where a Prover performs computations and provides additional data structures to or exchanges with a Verifier, who will use these to check the validity of a result, at a lower cost than by recomputing it.
+From the viewpoint of the theoretical computer science community, this corresponds to instances of interactive proof protocols \citep{GMR89,gkr08}.
+In the context of certified compter algebra, the term interactive proof of work certificate was introduced by \citet{Dum18}.
+In this paper, we will simply refer to these protocols as verification protocols, as they do not necessarily verify the work of the computation but only the result (which can be obtained by any means).

-The general flow of an interactive certificate is as follows. \begin{enumerate} \item The Prover first publishes a Commitment, which is the result of some computation. \item The Verifier then answers with a Challenge, usually consisting of some uniformly sampled random values. \item The Prover replies with a Response, used by the Verifier to ensure the validity of the commitment \item In some cases, several additional rounds of Challenge/Response might be necessary for the Verifier to accept an answer. \end{enumerate}
+The general flow of a verification protocol is as follows. \begin{enumerate} \item At the beginning, the Prover and the Verifier share the knowledge of the result of a computation, which they have to verify. \item The Verifier sends a Challenge to the Prover, usually consisting of some uniformly sampled random values. \item The Prover replies with a Response, used by the Verifier to ensure the validity of the commitment. \item In some cases, several additional rounds of Challenge/Response might be necessary for the Verifier to accept an answer. \end{enumerate}

-These certificates can be simulated non-interactively in a single round following the Fiat-Shamir heuristic derandomization~\citep{fiatshamir86}: random values produced by the Verifier are replaced by cryptographic hashes of the input and previous messages, and the Prover publishes once both the Commitment and Response to the derandomized Challenge.
+These protocols can be simulated non-interactively in a single round following the heuristic derandomization of \citet{fiatshamir86}: random values produced by the Verifier are replaced by cryptographic hashes of the input and previous messages, and the Prover publishes once both the Commitment and Response to the derandomized Challenge.